MSantilal/angular-f1-calendar/docs/Angular Notes.md

 - Each 'page' should ideally be it's own module.
 The 'page module' should then be imported in the 'app.module.ts' file to allow it pick it up for use.
 - In the 'page module' provide an export which outlines which component is going to be available from this module.
 - E.g. in our case, we're making Race-Calendar component available.

+## App-Routing

+- Needs to be configured to allow angular to move between components.
+- Path needs to be configured so when moving between components is reflected on address bar.
+- In app.component.html, a `<router-outlet>` needs to be added to allow the router to manage the DOM